byterubpay/byterub-site/_posts/2018-12-10-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-10.md

 **\<sarang>** surae also has some code relating to it
 **\<engelmensch\_>** cool
 **\<sgp\_>** Side note: I made this post yesterday regarding attackers collecting IP broadcast data by running nodes: https://medium.com/@JEhrenhofer/attacker-collection-of-ip-metadata-27032e736371
-**\<sgp\_>** m2049r got back to me with an estimate gingeropolous: 3183 Monero nodes, 64 of them with port 18089 open, 56 of those on the proper block height
+**\<sgp\_>** m2049r got back to me with an estimate gingeropolous: 3183 ByteRub nodes, 64 of them with port 18089 open, 56 of those on the proper block height
 **\<sarang>** Conclusions?
 **\<sgp\_>** Attackers can run x many nodes to connect to y clients directly, therefore learning more about the transaction broadcast process
 **\<sgp\_>** s/y clients/y other nodes